 Yes, you can freeze gravy for up to four to six months in the freezer.
 Store it in airtight containers or freezer bags, or freeze portions in ice cube trays so you don’t have to thaw the whole container every time.

-You can also store your leftover brown gravy in the fridge.
+You can also store your leftover gravy in the fridge.
 It can last up to 4 days in the fridge in an airtight container, so eat quickly or send it to the freezer.

 How to Use Up Leftovers